Legendary Sounding Records: Myth vs Reality

 Interesting no?

 Maybe it’s important we should, in the spirit of getting better at what we do, practice dissociating a great song from the way it sounds.
 It’s very important to not forget to put the legends in perspective and consider when the records were made, in which conditions, how they affected the culture of their time and other things like that.
 Also, and primarily, we should learn to shape our own personal opinion about what what we think ‘sounds good’ and what does not.
-As an example, I personally think that the gentleman who designed the Beats by Dre headphones and myself would not be able to have a peaceful conversation about the subject matter.
-Just an example.

 An album that is perennial number one on the charts of ‘it’s the best sounding record ever’ is ‘Dark Side Of the Moon’ by Pink Floyd which came out in 1973.
 Let’s take a look at it and see what is going on here.